hantuzun/jetman/README.md

 ## How to Use?
 Create your tests in Javascript files. *

 Require Jetman.

-Call `createCollection(name, tests)` where `name` is the name of the collection file to be generated and `tests` is the ordered list of test script modules*.
+Call `execute(name, tests, options, callback)`, where `name` is the name of the collection file to be generated, `tests` is the ordered list of test script modules*, `options` are the options for newman execution, and `callback` is to be executed once Newman is done executing all its tasks.
+`options` and `callback` are optional.

-Here is an example for creating a Postman collection with Postman:
+Here is a simple example for running tests with jetman:

     var jetman = require('jetman');
-    var jsonfile = require('jsonfile');

-    name = 'example'
-    tests = [
+    var tests = [
         require('./tests/state.js'),
         require('./tests/types.js')
     ]

-    collection = jetman.createCollection(name, tests)
-    filename = name + '.postman_collection'
-    jsonfile.writeFileSync(filename, collection);
+    jetman.execute('example', tests);

 Run [newman](https://www.npmjs.com/package/newman) with the generated collection file.